mattsenior/mattsenior.com/_posts/2014-02-18-using-clojures-core-logic-to-solve-simple-number-puzzles.markdown

   (== q 10)) ;; -> (10)
 ```

-Running this will give the result `(10)`.
-10 is the only possible value that can satisfy our constraint.
+When this program is run, core.logic will return all values that satisfy **all** of the given constraints.
+Here we’ll have the result `(10)` as 10 is the only possible value that can satisfy our constraint.

 If we added a second constraint stating that `q` must equal 20…